Waialae's W: The Who, What, When, Why (and how)

 My take: I played there a few weeks ago, with "Uncle" Al Souza, who's a worthy story for a separate post.
 I'd heard about this W, but certainly wasn't looking for it.
 As we turned the corner of the seventh fairway, I looked up from the cart and saw it for the first time.

-I took the photo above and posted it on Instagram and Twitter, and immediately got back several comments.
+I took a photo of the 'W' and posted it on Instagram and Twitter, and immediately got back several comments.

 "Reminds me of the treasure hunt in It's a Mad, Mad, Mad, Mad World,' wrote one follower.
 Another follower wrote: "Is that the location in the movie, It's a Mad, Mad, Mad, Mad World?'
 The money is buried under the big dubya."